symbolisticism/symbolisticism/README.md

-**I am excited about mobile app development!
-Although I am relatively new to Flutter and Dart development, I am constantly working on my abilities.
-What I currently lack in knowledge, I make up for with my work ethic, persistence, and Google (of course).
+**I am excited about all kinds of development.
+As a seasoned Flutter developer, I have experience developing for both front- and backend applications.
 I look forward to working with good teams and good people.**

 ## ⚒️ Languages and Tools
 <p>